HeldLab/sarcomaEVs/README.md

 * ProteinQuantitationWithSampleMetadata.xlsx: Final protein-level quantitation of the Sarcoma cohort with sample metadata added
 * uniprotAnnotationsForFigure2.xlxs: Uniprot annotations for Figure 2
 * dfHarmonizer.txt: used to harmonize sarcoma and Hoshino datasets
+* * dfMerged_description.csv: used to harmonize sarcoma and Hoshino datasets

 File X contains Y....